 - Mix the breadcrumbs, herbs and cheese in a shallow container.

 - Pour the olive oil in a second shallow container.

 - Season the fish with salt and pepper on both sides.

 - Dip the fish in the olive oil, ensuring you cover both sides.

 - Dredge the fish in the crumb mixture.

 - Place the fish skin side down your prepared pan.

 - Cook at least 10 minutes (depending on the thickness of your fish) or until the fish flakes which you test with a fork in the middle

-- Serve with lemon or tartar sauce.
+- Serve with fresh lemon.